Alzheimer's and Dementia Prevention

 - Include balance and coordination exercises.
 Head injuries from falls are an increasing risk as you grow older, which in turn increase your risk for Alzheimer’s disease and dementia.
 Balance and coordination exercises can help you stay agile and avoid spills.
 Try yoga, Tai Chi, or exercises using balance discs or balance balls.

-Alzheimer’s & dementia prevention pillar #2: Healthy diet
+Alzheimer’s and dementia prevention pillar #2: Healthy diet

 - Enjoy daily cups of tea.
 Regular consumption of green tea may enhance memory and mental alertness and slow brain aging.
 White and oolong teas are also particularly brain healthy.
 Drinking 2-4 cups daily has proven benefits.
 Although not as powerful as tea, coffee also confers brain benefits.